 Build Your Professional Presence

 Take a proactive approach to managing what potential employers will find about you online.
 Do you have a professional blog or website?
 Are you a member of an online industry association?
 Are you a regular contributor to respected forums?
 Do you have an up-to-date profile on LinkedIn?
 Do you belong to relevant groups and have quality online networks?
-Increasing the favourable content about you on the web will help you build a more positive online image.
+Increasing the favorable content about you on the web will help you build a more positive online image.